 Who should attend this Seasonal School?

-We welcome students of all levels of University education, from Bachelor's Degree to PhD.
-The Seasonal School is open to philosophers, social and hard scientists, technicians and persons employed in both the public and private sectors who wish to study theoretical and practical aspects of climate change, mitigation policies and design, with specific reference to the different levels (local, global, intergenerational) of the stakeholders involved.
+We welcome students of all levels of University education, from Bachelor's Degree to PhD, who wish to study theoretical and practical aspects of climate change, mitigation policies and design, with specific reference to the different levels (local, global, intergenerational) of the stakeholders involved.

 Prof. Alberto Pirni

 - Prof. Barbara Henry

 - Dr. Francesca Pongiglione, San Raffaele University – IUSS